 Set-up your own restaurant

 Seeing as all restaurants and eateries are currently closed for dine-in this is the perfect opportunity to set-up your own, so that you can wait on Mum hand and foot.
 Have fun with it by creating your own menu, setting up a dining table with all the bits and bobs, and splurge on a few bottles of nice wine.
-If you don’t feel like getting busy in the kitchen, simply jump over to our website and browse our new takeaway menu, order and have it delivered to your front door.
+If you don’t feel like getting busy in the kitchen, simply jump over to our website and browse our new takeaway menu and order.
 From our new family packs, to our famous flame-grilled steaks, you can plate up your order just as if it were being served at Rodeo Bar & Grill.
 The best part in all of this is you can take credit for it!